 Barbara was a member of the Congregational-United Church of Christ, Haystack Circle, and Hamilton County Hospice/Respite.
 She also volunteered with Compeer and Pleasant View School and was active in many church organizations.

 Memorial services were held April 30 at the Congregational-United Church of Christ in Webster City with Pastor Jim Buffington officiating.

-In addition to her husband and sons, Barbara was survived by her mother; her brothers Dick and Allen Pantekoek and numerous other relatives.
+In addition to her husband and mother, Barbara’s survivors included sons Kevin, Mark, Peter, Andrew, and Nicholas; her brothers Dick and Allen Pantekoek, and numerous other relatives.